arniebradfo/gatsby-source-netlify-lfs/README.md

       ],
     }
     ```
-3. Setup a npm script in your `package.json` to run the `netfls` preprocess cli script
+3. Setup a npm script in your `package.json` to run the `netlfs` preprocess cli script
     ```json
     {
       "scripts":{
-        "netfls": "netfls"
+        "netlfs": "netlfs"
       }
     }
     ```